Decathlon/decavision/docs/_build/html/_sources/index.rst.txt

 This library contains the methods required to build an image classification neural network using transfer learning.

-The module can be used to extract a training set of images from Google Images, train a classification model built on top of various pretrained models, optimize model hyperparameters using scikit-optimize library and evaluate the accuracy on a test set.
+The module can be used to prepare a dataset of images for training, train a classification model built on top of various pretrained models, optimize model hyperparameters using scikit-optimize library and evaluate the accuracy on a test set.
 The library capitalizes on the concepts of data augmentation, fine tuning and hyperparameter optimization, to achieve high accuracy given small sets of training images.